 Honestly, the pictures look as bad as they are.
-The redness and bruising died down in a week.
-This technique was painful and unnecessary.
-I would never ever recommend it to someone who has fibromyalgia or other autoimmune issues that affect the musculoskeletal system.
+The redness and bruising died down in 10 days, but it was painful and unnecessary.
+I would never ever recommend it to someone who has fibromyalgia or other autoimmune issues that affect the musculoskeletal system or patients with allodynia.

 To be honest, the cupping was okay, but I didn’t like the scraping at all.